-Note: This figure shows the estimated potential earnings without child (Y^{∞}) , and with child (Y^{a}) , as estimated from the event-study model, with and without controls for time relative to first IVF attempt.
+Note: This figure shows the estimated potential earnings without child ( $Y^{\infty}$ ), and with child ( $Y^{a}$ ), as estimated from the event-study model, with and without controls for time relative to first IVF attempt.
+The event-study sample includes all women who underwent their first IVF treatment between 2009 and 2016, had no children prior to that attempt, were registered with a partner at the time, and eventually had at least one child (observations = 145,571; unique women = 8,349).